coder966/fcm-simple/Wiki.md

 You first will need to create a `Client` that can send `Message`s.
 You can send as many `Message`s as you need using the same `Client` object.
 When you send a `Message`, a `Response` object will return from the `Client#send` method.
 You may store the `Response` in a variable so that you can access its useful methods.

 ## Client
 The `Client` is responsible for sending `Message`s and returning `Response`s.
-When you send a `Message`, tokens must be set either by `Client#setTokens` or `Client#send`'s second argument.
+When you send a `Message`, tokens must be set either by `Client#setTokens` (DEPRECATED) or `Client#send`'s second argument.
 To create a `Client` object, you need to pass your valid FCM server key via the constructor; otherwise, an exception will be thrown.

 ## Message
 You can put pairs of data (keys and corresponding values) via `Message#put` method.
 There are also some options you can set on your `Message` using the following methods: